cleaab/MPA_scenarios_Mediterranean/README.md

 # MPA_scenarios_Mediterranean
-Data and scripts used for the analysis in Abello et al. (2024) This repository contains data and code used to obtain results of the paper Abello et al.  (202?) - Design matters: Science-informed marine protected area networks outperform random and opportunistic designs submitted in NPJ Ocean Sustainability.
+This repository contains data and code used to obtain results of the paper Abello et al.  (202?) - Design matters: Science-informed marine protected area networks outperform random and opportunistic designs submitted in NPJ Ocean Sustainability.

 Model code and configuration to run the MPA scenarios are accessible on zenodo: 10.5281/zenodo.14039492